kimutaiRop/statis/README.md

 visit the web https://statis.herokuapp.com/  to access the interface and
 select https://statis.herokuapp.com/simplex **linear programming**

+you can see creenshot included in the project folder

 ## help add new features and programs as contributer